MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 ---
-title: Debug Drivers - Step by Step Lab (Sysvad Kernel-Mode)
+title: Debug Drivers - Step-by-Step Lab (Sysvad Kernel Mode)
-description: This lab provides hands-on exercises that demonstrate how to debug the Sysvad audio kernel mode device driver. ms.assetid: 4A31451C-FC7E-4C5F-B4EB-FBBAC8DADF9E
+description: This lab provides hands-on exercises that demonstrate how to debug the Sysvad audio kernel-mode device driver. ms.assetid: 4A31451C-FC7E-4C5F-B4EB-FBBAC8DADF9E
 ---

-# <span id="debugger.debug_universal_drivers__kernel-mode_"></span>Debug Drivers - Step by Step Lab (Sysvad Kernel-Mode)
+# <span id="debugger.debug_universal_drivers__kernel-mode_"></span>Debug Drivers - Step by Step Lab (Sysvad Kernel Mode)

-This lab provides hands-on exercises that demonstrate how to debug the Sysvad audio kernel mode device driver.
+This lab provides hands-on exercises that demonstrate how to debug the Sysvad audio kernel-mode device driver.

 Microsoft Windows Debugger (WinDbg) is a powerful Windows-based debugging tool that you can use to perform user-mode and kernel-mode debugging.
 WinDbg provides source-level debugging for the Windows kernel, kernel-mode drivers, and system services, as well as user-mode applications and drivers.